Foods to avoid or limit during pregnancy

 Certain meats and fish

 - Raw or undercooked meat, including beef, poultry and pork.
 This includes hotdogs and deli meat (like ham or bologna).
+If you eat hotdogs or deli meat, cook them until they are steaming hot or just avoid completely.

 - Fish that can be high in mercury, like shark, swordfish, king mackerel and tilefish.
 Always check with your local health department before you eat any fish you catch yourself.